 Hello!
-I’m so thrilled to be sharing this little bit of entertaining happiness with you today on Angela’s blog!
+I’m so thrilled to be sharing this little bit of entertaining happiness with you today on Angela’s blog to chat about Mary and Martha!
 We had such a blast with Olivia Fryer over at Liv Creative taking some of these pictures and eating all the yummy food!!

 My name is Abby and my blog A Table Top Affair is focused on easy food tips to get dinner on the table and enjoy building relationships around the table.
 Go over and check out my blog and Instagram for all sorts of recipes and fun entertaining tips!

 That is why I love this blog topic so much!
 In Luke 10, we read a story about two sisters who hosted Jesus in their home.
 Mary sat at Jesus’ feet and engaged with him while Martha slaved away in the kitchen preparing the food.
 Jesus made the remark in vs. 42 that Mary, the sister sitting with her guest (Jesus) had made the right decision.

 There are so many interpretations on this passage in the Bible.
 Some discuss the cultural and social barriers, some discuss the role of the woman, but I’d like to propose a thought… What if Jesus was just saying, it’s not about how perfect the food is, it’s about how you engage with your company?
 Would you be less stressed about hosting?
 Cooking?
 Attending a party?

 Hosting can be difficult, especially if cooking is not your specialty or something you do often.
 That is okay, hospitality is not for everyone, but it doesn’t have to be some Pinterest-worthy creation.
 Jesus just wants your heart and your friends and family just want to eat.